Assa (frog)

-Assa is a genus of frog in the family Myobatrachidae.
+Assa is a genus of frogs in the family Myobatrachidae.
 These frogs are endemic to a few parts of eastern Australia.

 Both species are found on a few mountains in Queensland and New South Wales.
 For a significant portion of time, the only species in this genus was the pouched frog (A. darlingtoni).
 However, a second species, A. wollumbin, was described in 2021 following a rangewide genetic survey of A. darlingtoni.
 Both species are notable in that the males have subcutaneous pouches on their hips in which they carry their tadpoles until they metamorphosize.